robertwwalker/rexams-tutorial/README.md

 2. Either create a new .Rmd file or download one of the example .Rmd files on this web site (either copy-and-paste or use the "Raw" button and Save)

-3. In R, load the "exams" library and run the following command (make sure you are in the directory with the .Rmd in it):\
+3. In R, load the "exams" library and run the following command (make sure you are in the directory with the .Rmd file in it):\
-exams2canvas( file = "t01-mult-num-static.Rmd", n = 10, name = "t01-mult-num-static.Rmd
+exams2canvas( file = "t01-mult-num-static.Rmd", n = 10, name = "t01-mult-num-static.Rmd" )

+4. Import the resulting 't01-mult-num-static.Rmd.zip' file into Canvas as a testbank as you would from a publisher's software tool or Respondus.
+ Delete the 't01-mult-num-static' Quiz (you only want the testbank).
-4. Import the resulting .zip file into Canvas as a testbank.
-Create a new Question Group in a Quiz and link to this testbank.
+ Finally, create a new Question Group in a Quiz and link to this testbank.

 **Details**: (step-by-step)